josegcpa/academ.ai/blog-post/blog-post.md

 ## Implementing a local retrieval system

-**Note:** all of this is somewhat similar to what Semantic Scholar does through their API services - I am not sure how their search functionalities work, but I would assume they rely on keyword matching with some minimal amount of semantic search.
+**Note:** all of this is somewhat similar to what Semantic Scholar does through their API services - I am not sure how their search functionalities work, but I would assume they rely on keyword matching with a minimal amount of semantic search.
 What I present below is, in essence, the hacker's version of that with fewer resources/papers.
 In any case this is scalable using the [Semantic Scholar data API](https://www.semanticscholar.org/product/api/tutorial).

 ### 1. Getting the data